 When adding computers to the database an attempt is made to resolve the name of the computer using the current Windows network configuration (whether that uses DNS, WINS, NetBIOS, or other naming mechanism).
 The full name that is provided by this name resolution, which is usually the FQDN, will be used.
 If a computer’s name cannot be resolved then it cannot be added to the database.

 Once a computer has been added to the database it will immediately be scanned for its inventory.
 If there is an error performing the scan then you will have a chance to try to diagnose and correct the error.
-If PDQ Inventory is running in Pro or Enterprise mode then the first scan of a new computer will run the Default scan profile Window followed by any scan profile that has a scan schedule based on Scan Age.
+If PDQ Inventory is running in Enterprise mode then the first scan of a new computer will run the Default scan profile Window followed by any scan profile that has a scan schedule based on Scan Age.